desaianand1/dotfiles/.github/README.md

 - k9s: Splendid Kubernetes client, right in your terminal.
 Free, OSS and themeable.
 Octant or Lens could never.
 - tldr: Provides brief `man` excerpts and usecases for my simple, monkey brain.
 Very useful for daunting commands.
 - thefuck: Aides my clumsy fingers.
 Auto-fixes broken commands or typos by executing the correct intention when you type `fuck`.
 Pretty carthatic at times.
-- howdoi: Solves those split-second "how do I exit vim again?" moments right in the terminal.
+- howdoi: Solves those split-second "how do I exit vim again?"-esque moments right in the terminal.
 Saves a trip to the browser/stackoverflow
 - commitizen: Interactive helper tool to create [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).

 ## Dotfiles Setup - Bare Git Repository